Tailored from £13,700 per couple excl. flights

-Next, you’ll head to the Khwai Area, where you can sleep under the stars on a raised platform overlooking a game-rich watering hole.
+Next, you’ll head to the Khwai Area, where you can sleep under the stars on a raised platform at Skybeds overlooking a game-rich watering hole.
 The waterhole is illuminated at night, and it’s a truly magical experience.

 You’ll end your holiday at the spectacular Victoria Falls, staying at a grand, historic property with a secret garden path that takes you straight to the falls.
 Swim in the Devil’s Pool, the world’s most extreme infinity pool, or get an adrenaline rush together with bungee jumping, white water rafting, or a microlight flight.

 From the thrill of observing a pride of lions of a herd of elephants up close, to the serenity of watching for shooting stars around a cosy campfire, our Botswana Honeymoon is full of breathtaking moments you’ll look back on together for the rest of your life.